Horea94/Fruit-Images-Dataset/readme.md

 Folders [Training](Training) and [Validation](Validation) contain all images with white backgrounds only.

-Folder [colorful background] contains "some" images with various colors for background.

 Folder [src](src) contains the C++ code used for extracting the fruits from the background.

 ## How we created the dataset ##